Eventual-Inc/Daft/docs/source/benchmarks/index.rst

 Dask and Ray
 ============

-To help us deploy the necessary software to run clusters for Dataframe libraries, we used Kubernetes for deploying Dask and Ray clusters.
+To help us run the Distributed Dataframe libraries, we used Kubernetes for deploying Dask and Ray clusters.
 The configuration files for these setups can be found in our `open source benchmarking repository. <https://github.com/Eventual-Inc/distributed-query-benchmarking/tree/main/cluster_setup>`_

 Our benchmarks for Daft and Modin were run on a `KubeRay <https://github.com/ray-project/kuberay>`_ cluster, and our benchmarks for Dask was run on a `Dask-on-Kubernetes <https://github.com/dask/dask-kubernetes>`_ cluster.
-Both projects are owned and maintained officially by the creators of these cluster frameworks as one of the main methods of deploying their software.
+Both projects are owned and maintained officially by the creators of these libraries as one of the main methods of deploying.

 Spark
 =====